ev2900/Flink_Late_Arriving_Date_Event_Order/README.md

 # Flink Out of Order Data

-How can we handle out of order data in Apache Flink?
+How can we handle late arriving data in Flink and what are the implications on message order?

 ## Background

-Let us start by establishing a common background on the different notions of time.
+We need to understand a few key concepts before we can have a meaningful disscussion on late arriving data and message/event order.

+### Notions of Time

 Flink has four notions of time